 Online instructors should notify students of the link to course evaluations.
 Providing encouragement through emails and forum announcements for students to complete the survey will assist with completion rates.

 Tips/Strategies for Successfully Administering in Class

-Standard procedure should include using class time to administer the IDEA survey.
+Standard procedure should include using class time to administer the course evaluation.
 This demonstrates to students that NU values the exercise.
 Only as a follow-up procedure should students be instructed to complete the surveys out of class.
-For online courses, the Survey should be administered during a specific window of time to highlight the importance of completion.
+For online courses, the survey should be administered during a specific window of time to highlight the importance of completion.